polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 -   Domain Name: **contoso.com**

-1. From the lab computer, start a Web browser, and navigate to the Azure portal at <https://portal.azure.com>
+1. From the lab computer, start a web browser, and navigate to the Azure portal at <https://portal.azure.com>

-1. When prompted, sign in to the Azure subscription you will be using in this lab
+1. When prompted, sign in to the Azure subscription you will be using in this lab.

-1. From the lab computer, open another the in the web browser window and navigate to <https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc>
+1. From the lab computer, open another web browser window and navigate to <https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc>

-1. On the **Create 2 new Windows VMs, create a new AD Forest, Domain and 2 DCs in an availability set** page, and select **Deploy to Azure**
+1. On the **Create 2 new Windows VMs, create a new AD Forest, Domain and 2 DCs in an availability set** page, select **Deploy to Azure**

-1. The Web browser window should automatically be redirected to the Azure portal, and display the **Create a new AD Domain with 2 Domain Controllers** blade.
+1. The Web browser will automatically open the Azure portal and display the **Create a new AD Domain with 2 Domain Controllers** blade.

 1. On the **Create a new AD Domain with 2 Domain Controllers** blade, select **Edit template**.

-1. On the **Edit template**, scroll down to the variables section and modify the values of the following variables and select **Save**:
+1. On the **Edit template**, scroll down to the variables section, modify the values of the following variables, and select **Save**:

     -   adVMSize: **Standard\_D4s\_v3**